connxio/docs/docs/connxio-portal/security-configurations.md

 - **URL**: The URL of a Dataverse instance
 - **Client Id**: The Client Id used to connect to a Dataverse instance.
 - **Client secret**: The secret used to connect to a Dataverse instance.

+#### Dataverse batch limits

+These options are used when enabling batching on a dataverse adapter.

+- **Max Batch Size**: Upper limit of messages processed per interval.
+- **Batch interval in seconds**: Seconds to wait before processing next batch of messages.
+- **Max concurrent processors**: Upper limit of processor scaling.
+Scales up based on message count